-Wait, you thought this was going to be a kinky post?
+You thought this was going to be some kind of S&M scenario, didn’t you?
 Rest assured, you won’t need a safe word to read this story.

-I remember the time I stepped on a bee in his yard.
-Mark’s mom put some kind of cream on the sting and then made me a peanut butter and honey sandwich—somewhat ironic on account of the whole bee thing.
+I remember stepping on a bee in his backyard.
+His mom put some kind of cream on the sting and then made me a peanut butter and honey sandwich—somewhat ironic on account of the whole bee thing.

 I had dinner at their house once and they served beef tongue.
-I was thoroughly disgusted, but ate it to be polite.
-I can remember how crazy chewy it was.
-I’ve never eaten tongue, minus my own, since them but I’m glad I had the experience because when I was asked years later, “Have you ever eaten tongue?” on a list of questions aimed at determining your level of adventurousness, I was able to answer, yes.
+I was disgusted, but ate it to be polite.
+I remember how crazy chewy it was.
+I haven’t eaten tongue, minus my own, since but I’m glad I had the experience because when I was asked years later, “Have you ever eaten tongue?” on a list of questions aimed at determining your level of adventurousness, I was able to answer, yes.

-There are so many odd, random moments that make up the memories our of childhoods.
-Mark is just a blip, but the memories I have of him are strangely clear.
+There are so many random moments that make up the memories our of childhoods.
+This boy is just a blip, but the memories I have of him are strangely clear.
 I don’t know where he is or what he’s doing now.
-Maybe he’s a dad.
+Maybe he’s a dad?
 Maybe he’s in prison?
 I mean, if he didn’t grow out of that “I’m gonna just tie you up” phase, it’s a possibility.

 I wonder if he remembers me at all?